TED (conference): TED Talk content

-Following a TEDx talk by parapsychologist Rupert Sheldrake, TED issued a statement saying their scientific advisors believed that "there is little evidence for some of Sheldrake's more radical claims" made in the talk and recommended that it "should not be distributed without being framed with caution".
-The video of the talk was moved from the TEDx YouTube channel to the TED blog accompanied by the framing language called for by the advisors.
-The move and framing prompted accusations of censorship, to which TED responded by saying the accusations were "simply not true" since Sheldrake's talk was still on their website.
-A 2013 talk by Graham Hancock, promoting the use of the drug DMT, was treated in the same way.
+Following a TEDx talk by parapsychologist Rupert Sheldrake, TED issued a statement saying their scientific advisors believed that "there is little evidence for some of Sheldrake's more radical claims", and recommended that it "should not be distributed without being framed with caution".
+The video was moved from the TEDx YouTube channel to the TED blog, accompanied by such framing language.
+This prompted accusations of censorship, which TED rebutted by pointing out that Sheldrake's talk was still on their website.
+A 2013 talk by Graham Hancock, promoting the use of the drug DMT, was treated the same way.

-According to professor Benjamin Bratton at University of California, San Diego, TED Talks' efforts at fostering progress in socio-economics, science, philosophy, and technology have been ineffective.
-Chris Anderson responded that some critics have a misconception of TED's goals, and failed to recognise that TED aimed to instill excitement in the audience in the same way the speaker felt it.
-He stated that TED only wishes to bring news of the significance of certain topics to a large audience.
+According to Professor Benjamin Bratton at University of California, San Diego, TED Talks' efforts at fostering progress in socio-economics, science, philosophy and technology have been ineffective.
+Chris Anderson responded that some critics misunderstood TED's goals, failing to recognise that it aimed to instill excitement in audiences in the same ways speakers felt it.
+He said that TED wished only to bring awareness of significant topics to larger audiences.

 In popular culture

-The Alien franchise features a fictional portrayal of the year 2023 edition of the TED Conference in the form of a short film called "The Peter Weyland Files: TED Conference, 2023".
-This was a part of the viral marketing campaign for the Prometheus film.
+The Alien franchise features a fictional portrayal of a 2023 TED Conference, in the form of a short film called "The Peter Weyland Files: TED Conference, 2023".
+It was a part of the viral marketing campaign for the franchise's film Prometheus (2012).

+Episode 08, season 20 of the animated TV series Family Guy features a cutaway scene of Peter Griffin giving a TED talk about birthdays.

+Australian alternative rock band TISM parodied TED talks at their 2 March 2024 concert in Launceston, Tasmania as "TISM Talks", which included a skit parodying TED talks running behind the band for the duration of the show.

+Episode 16 of series 2 of the TV series Elementary, "The One Percent Solution", features ex-Scotland Yard Inspector Gareth Lestrade presenting a "DUG Chat".
+According to a tweet from the @ELEMENTARYstaff Twitter account, "We had to call them 'Dug' chats because we weren't allowed to use the name 'Ted Talk'".